-6.5 The break up of Federal Government Bonds is as follows:
+- 6.5 The break up of Federal Government Bonds is as follows: Interest bearing bonds Interest free bonds

+- 655,138

-Interest bearing bonds 655,138 655,138
+655,138

-Interest free bonds 132,304 132,304

-787,442 787,442

-6.5.1 These bonds were issued by the Federal Government against the liability of the company towards banks / financial institutions taken up by the Federal Government in the light of Federal Cabinet decision and S.R.O No. 823(1)/94 dated August 28, 1994.
+787,442 787,442 - 6.5.1 These bonds were issued by the Federal Government against the liability of the company towards banks / financial institutions taken up by the Federal Government in the light of Federal Cabinet decision and S.R.O No. 823(1)/94 dated 28 August 1994.
 Against the principal amount interest bearing bonds and against accrued mark up interest free bonds were issued by the Government.
 The Government is liable to pay interest @ 12.43% per annum to the Banks / DFI regarding the interest bearing bonds.
-During the year the Finance Division vide its letter dated August 20, 2013 directly confirmed to the auditors total principal loan liability of Rs.787.442 million and interest of Rs.1,854.154 million (refer note 11.1.5) for the period ended December 31, 2011.
+During the year the Finance Division vide its letter dated 23 July 2014 directly confirmed to the auditors total principal loan liability of Rs.787.442 million and interest of Rs.
+1,969.365 million (refer note 11.1.5) for the year ended 30 June 2014.
 However, the BoD and the management of the Company as detailed above do not agree with the markup confirmed by the Finance Division and is of firm opinion that the Government is liable to pay any interest there on, and that there was no agreement for charging any interest thereon.
-Furthermore, the legal advisers are also of the firm opinion that no markup is payable by the Company in respect of this loan in the absence of any specific markup agreement.

-2013 2012

-(Rupees i n '000)

-7. LONG TERM BORROWINGS - SECURED

-From National Bank of Pakistan -DF II 1,211 4,777

-Accumulated amortization 1,819 893

-3,030 5,670

-Less: Current maturity shown under current liabilities (3,030) (5,670)

-- -

-- 7.1 The above represents old markup up converted in to long term interest free demand finance loan.
-It is repayable in four equal quarterly installments commencing from September 2012 and repayable by June 2013.
-These loans are secured by First charge over present and future, current and fixed assets of the company.
-This loan has been completely paid off subsequently. - 7.2 As the above loan was interest free, the fair value of this financial liability was determined using prevailing market interest rates for equivalent loan of 17.506%.
-The loan is being amortized using effective interest of 17.506%.
-During the year as a result of amortization an amount of Rs.
+Furthermore, the legal advisers are also of the firm opinion that no markup is payable by the Company in respect of this loan in the absence of any specific markup agreement. - LONG TERM BORROWINGS SECURED From National Bank of Pakistan -DF II - 1,211 Accumulated amortization - 1,819 Less: Current maturity shown under current liabilities - (3,030) - 3,030 - 7.1 The above represents old markup up converted in to long term interest free demand finance loan.
+It was repayable in four equal quarterly installments commencing from September 2012 and repayable by June 2013.
+These loans were secured by First charge over present and future, current and fixed assets of the company.
+This loan has been completely paid off during the year. - 7.2 As the above loan was interest free, the fair value of this financial liability was determined using prevailing market interest rates for equivalent loan of 17.506%.
+The loan was being amortized using effective interest of 17.506%.
+During the previous year as a result of amortization an amount of Rs.
 0.926 million has been charged to profit and loss account.
-Fair value was determined using discounting techniques.

-8. DEFERRED TAX LIABILITY - NET
+Fair value was determined using discounting techniques. - 8.
+DEFERRED TAX LIABILITY NET

 Deferred income tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when deferred income tax assets and liabilities relate to income taxes levied by the same taxation authority on the taxable entity and when there is an intention to settle the balances on net basis.
-The applicable tax rate for the purpose of computation of deferred taxation has been changed from 35 % to 34 % as a result of change is rate as approved by Finance Act 2013.
+The applicable tax rate for the purpose of computation of deferred taxation has been changed from 34% to 33% as a result of change is rate as approved by Finance Act 2014.

-The o ffset amounts are as follows: Deferred tax liabilities 8.1 227,255 150,606 Deferred tax assets 8.2 (117,598) (89,279) Deferred tax liabilities (net) 109,657 61,327 Defer follow red tax liability and deferred tax asset comprises of taxable / (ring: deductible) tem porary differences in respect of the 8.1 Deferred tax liabilities in respect of taxable temporary differences Accelerated Tax Depreciation Allowances : 227,255 150.606
+The offset amounts are as follows:

+Deferred tax liabilities 8.1 205,429 227,255

+Deferred tax assets 8.2 (160,383) (117,598)

+Deferred tax liabilities (net) 45,046 109,657

+Deferred tax liability and deferred tax asset comprises of taxable / (deductible) temporary differences in respect of the following: